Ilanchz/Ilanchezhiyan/README.md

 - Link: https://github.com/Ilanchz/Plot-Wave-A-programming-approach-to-graphing

-- I have listed all my projects tinkering with different coding languages on my page.
+- I have listed all the projects I have tinkered with different coding languages on my page.

 📬 Let's Connect :-